joncinque/aggregate-class-calendar/README.md

 ## parsecourse.js
 After getting the pages, the next step is to parse out the info needed.  parsecourse.js handles this work, and can be run separately using 'runparse.sh' and giving an html file to try on.
 For now, this only handles MBO pages.

+## chromegetcourse.js
+Gets the pages sequentially using a local headless Chrome browser, faster and more modern version of scraping.